-In modern application development and architecture, there has been a big push from monolithic, large applications that can do everything a product would need, to many smaller services that have a specific purpose.
-This onset has brought on the age of microservice frameworks (micro-frameworks), with the goal of making it easier to prototype, build, and design applications in this paradigm.
-Both Quarkus and Spring are big contenders vying for the spotlight when it comes to accomplishing your goals as a microservice application developer, but which should you pick?
+In modern application development and architecture, there has been a big push from monolithic, large applications that can do everything a product needs to many smaller services with a specific purpose.
+This onset has brought on the age of microservice frameworks (micro-frameworks) to make it easier to prototype, build, and design applications in this paradigm.

 What is Quarkus?